Alphish/gm-cimpli/Docs/01-Events.md

 - `clear_observers() -> Undefined` - removes all observer so they're no longer notified
 - `send([data]: Any, [sender]: Any) -> Undefined` - sends the event with optional data and sender information for observers to handle

-Because Feather doesn't recognise interface types, event subject is specified in JSDoc as `Struct`
+Because Feather doesn't recognise interface types, the event subject type is specified in JSDoc as `Struct`

 The **EventObserver** interface requires the following methods: